suxuekun/libpyiotcloud/README.md

     5. Organization and access control management services Manage an organization of users and assign permissions (role-based access control aka RBAC).
        A. Create and manage an organization, adding new/existing users
-       B. Group the users based on assigned tasks/roles
+       B. Group the organization users based on assigned tasks/roles
        C. Assign permissions policies to each user groups

     6. Alerting and messaging services